Research Study

 SpinZ-spun warp and weftLocal Roman-period linens are characteristically S-spun

-Weave3:1 chevron twillBurial linens are usually plain weave or basket weave
+Weave3:1 herringbone twillBurial linens are usually plain weave or basket weave

 Thread densityAbout 38 warp / 26 weft per cmCommonly lower counts in local linen shrouds